LenkoIvanov/PythonCalculator/README.md

 The first part consists of a simple console calculator with a simple memory system.

-The second part consists is a GUI scientific calculator made with the tkinter module.
+The second part  is a GUI scientific calculator made with the tkinter module.